coryhouse/pluralsight-redux-starter/README.md

 ## Having Issues?
 Try these things first:
 1. Run `npm install` - If you forget to do this, you'll see this: `babel-node: command not found`.
 2. Make sure the path doesn't include any spaces, or install the latest version of eslint-watch which adds support for paths containing spaces: `npm install eslint-watch@2.1.13`
 3. Make sure you're running the latest version of Node.
-4. Use [Node 5.12.0](https://nodejs.org/download/release/v5.12.0/) if you're having issues on Windows.
+Or, use [Node 5.12.0](https://nodejs.org/download/release/v5.12.0/) if you're having issues on Windows.
 Node 6 has issues on some Windows machines.
-5. Make sure files with names that begin with a dot (.babelrc, .editorconfig, .eslintrc) are copied to the project directory root.
-This is easy to overlook is you copy this repository manually.
+4. Make sure files with names that begin with a dot (.babelrc, .editorconfig, .eslintrc) are copied to the project directory root.
+This is easy to overlook if you copy this repository manually.
-6. Don't run the project from a symbolic link.
+5. Don't run the project from a symbolic link.
 It will cause issues with file watches.
-7. Using VSCode's built in Terminal?
-Try it on the native command line instead.
-There are known issues in recent versions of VSCode's terminal.
-8. Use path.resolve on all path references in both the dev and prod webpack.config.
+6. Use path.resolve on all path references in both the dev and prod webpack.config.
 [See this commit](https://github.com/coryhouse/pluralsight-redux-starter/commit/298848d4332d3bec9eb4e23592e710083acaf340) for an example.
-9. Delete any .eslintrc that you're storing in your user directory, or [add this line](https://github.com/coryhouse/react-slingshot/blob/master/.eslintrc#L2) to the .eslintrc for this project.
-10. Disable any ESLint plugin / custom rules that you've enabled within your editor since these will conflict with the ESLint rules defined in the course.
+7. Delete any .eslintrc in your user directory and disable any ESLint plugin / custom rules within your editor since these will conflict with the ESLint rules defined in the course.
-11. Nothing above work?
+8. Nothing above work?
 Delete your node_modules folder and re-run npm install.

 ###Production Dependencies
 | **Dependency** | **Use** |